plumed/plumed2/user-doc/GettingStarted.md

 is provided in this <a href="http://www.youtube.com/watch?v=PxJP16qNCYs"> 10-minute video </a>.

 Within this input file every line is an instruction for PLUMED to perform some particular action.
-This could be the calculation of a colvar, an occasional analysis of the trajectory or a biassing of the dynamics.
+This could be the calculation of a colvar, an occasional analysis of the trajectory or a biasing of the dynamics.
 The first word in these lines specify what particular action is to be performed.
 This is then followed by a number of keywords which provide PLUMED with more details as to how the action is to be performed.
-These keywords are either single words (in which they tell PLUMED to do the calculation in a particular way - for example NOPBC tells PLUMED to not use the periodic bounadry conditions when calculating a particular colvar) or they can be words followed by an equals sign and a comma separated list _with no spaces_ of numbers or characters (so for example ATOMS=1,2,3,4 tells PLUMED to use atom numbers 1,2,3 and 4 in the calculation of a particular colvar).
+These keywords are either single words (in which they tell PLUMED to do the calculation in a particular way - for example NOPBC tells PLUMED to not use the periodic boundary conditions when calculating a particular colvar) or they can be words followed by an equals sign and a comma separated list _with no spaces_ of numbers or characters (so for example ATOMS=1,2,3,4 tells PLUMED to use atom numbers 1,2,3 and 4 in the calculation of a particular colvar).
 The reason why spaces are not admitted is that PLUMED should be able to understand when the list of atoms ended and a new keyword should be expected.
-Space separated lists can be used instead of commma separated list if the entire list is enclosed in curly braces (e.g. ATOMS={1 2 3 4}).
+Space separated lists can be used instead of comma separated list if the entire list is enclosed in curly braces (e.g. ATOMS={1 2 3 4}).
 Please note that you can split commands over multiple lines by using
 \ref ContinuationLines.